 Rebbe Tzvi Hirsch Hakohen of Rimanov was the student and successor of Rebbe Menachem Mendel of Rimanov.
-Rebbe Tzvi Hirsch was orphaned at a young age and when he came to the beit midrash (study hall) of Rabbi Menachem Mendel of Rimanov, the Chassidim there felt sorry for him and learned Torah with him.
+Rebbe Tzvi Hirsch was orphaned at a young age and when he came to the study hall of Rabbi Menachem Mendel of Rimanov, the Chassidim there felt sorry for him and learned Torah with him.
 Eventually, Rebbe Tzvi Hirsch became Rebbe Mendele’s personal assistant, and he became known as Rebbe Tzvi Hirsch the Assistant.
 Rebbe Menachem Mendele instructed that Rebbe Tzvi Hirsch should succeed him, and after his passing, Rebbe Tzvi Hirsch became the leader of the Rimanov Chassidic congregation and many other Chassidim, including the tzaddikim of that generation, would travel to see him.
-Rebbe Tzvi Hirsch passed away on the 30th of Cheshvan 1846.
+Rebbe Tzvi Hirsch passed away on the 30th of Cheshvan 5607 (1846).
 He is buried in Rimanov, Galicia, which today is in Poland.

 When Rebbe Tzvi Hirsch was a young boy, his parents passed away and little Tzvi Hirsch was sent to learn a trade with a tailor.
-Even at that young age, the boy’s heart burned with desire to serve God, to be connected to tzaddikim and to lead his life according to the teachings of the Ba’al Shem Tov.
-After a short time with the tailor, young Tzvi Hirsch ran away and came to the beit midrash (study hall) of Rebbe Menachem Mendel of Rimanov, where he began his life as a devoted follower and Chassid.
+Even at that young age, the boy’s heart burned with desire to serve God, to be connected to tzaddikim, and to lead his life according to the teachings of the Ba’al Shem Tov.
+After a short time with the tailor, young Tzvi Hirsch ran away and came to the study hall of Rebbe Menachem Mendel of Rimanov, where he began his life as a devoted follower and Chassid.

 As a child, Rebbe Tzvi Hirsch would pray with intense devotion and concentration.
 Even after he matured and became Rebbe Mendele’s personal assistant, he continued to pray with intensity.
 Often, when his ardent fervor would overflow, Rebbe Tzvi Hirsch would run from end to end of the synagogue, still completely focused on his prayer.
 If he would run into someone or something while running in this state of divestment from the physical, he would simply pick him or it up and continue running with fervor and devotion to God, unaware of the additional passenger in his arms.